Update June 28, 2019: Added an update on the equity crowdfunding scene of 2019 below. Enjoy!

 After it was introduced, 50 SME’s were funded with a collective amount of close to MYR 49 million.
 Close to 60% of all the investors who contributed to this amount are retail investors.
 This shows clearly that the general public is interested in this way of investing.

-The biggest group of equity crowdfunding investors is between the 35-45-year-old.
+The biggest group of investors of equity crowdfunding in Malaysia is between the 35-45-year-old.
 They tend to be the people who have enough income to put some aside for investment.
 Also, they are in the generation where they still are to some extent familiar and comfortable with technology.

 After 2017, we saw a decrease in the performance of this industry.
 The total amount that was raised dropped from 24 million to 15 million and the number of campaigns dropped from 22 to 14.
 PitchIN owned a 75% market share as they were the most active ones.